Title IX Information and Resources

 Confidential Victims' Advocate - Victim Advocate is a trained professional available 24 hours a day, 7 days a week to discuss an incident of sexual assault in a private setting, to help a victim decide which reporting options are best, and to make referrals to the appropriate support services.

-Religious and Spiritual Life - Religious and Spiritual Life provides confidential ongoing pastoral and spiritual care.
+Religious and Spiritual Life - Religious and Spiritual Life provides ongoing pastoral and spiritual care; however, this is not a confidential resource.

-Pacific Health Services - Pacific Health Services provides medical care and confidential supportive counseling and psychological services.
+Pacific Health Services - Pacific Health Services provides medical care and resource referrals.

 Counseling and Psychological Services (CAPS) - CAPS provides assistance to students who are encountering depression, anxiety, adjustment problems and/or who are experiencing emotional distress.
 Our therapists are trained to aid students in building self-confidence, making healthy choices, choosing assertive communication, relating to others, developing/solidifying identity, and working with more serious mental health concerns.
 In addition, CAPS offers psychiatric medication management, crisis consultation, and outreach programming.